cloudnative-id/meetups/.github/ISSUE_TEMPLATE/create-meetup-event.md

 ### The meetup event day
 - [ ] Remind speakers to come ontime
+- [ ] Optional: Bring swags for the meetup
 - [ ] Arrive 1 hour before the event starts
 - [ ] Optional: Prepare live streaming or recording tools (use Zoom or refer to [recording meetup event](RECORDING_MEETUP_EVENT.md))
 - [ ] Host the event (refer to TODO)